MicrosoftDocs/fabric-docs/docs/admin/service-admin-portal-content-pack-app.md

 ## Create template organizational content packs and apps

-Users in the organization can create template apps and organizational content packs that use datasets built on one data source in Power BI Desktop.
+Users in the organization can create template apps and organizational content packs that use semantic models built on one data source in Power BI Desktop.

 To learn more, see [Create a template app in Power BI](/power-bi/connect-data/service-template-apps-create).